Does YSN offer a BSN or other undergraduate degree in nursing?

 Do I have to choose a clinical specialty when I apply to the GEPN program?

 Yes, all students must select a specialty area at the time of application.
 All students are admitted into this specialty when accepted into the GEPN program.
-Specialty area changes can be difficult so we encourage all prospective applicants to carefully consider their options.
+Specialty area changes are rare, so candidates are encouraged to careful consider their options.

 As a Registered Nurse, do I need to have professional nursing experience before I apply?